 In October 2016, April and October in 2017, at the WTO AD Committee, Japan pointed out the problems under international rules mentioned above and expressed its serious concern about the prolongation of the measure.
 The Japanese government expressed the same concerns at a public hearing held by the Republic of Korea's investigating authority in November 2016 with regard to the AD measure and in a written statement submitted in May 2017.
 Regardless, the Republic of Korea government decided to extend the tax measures for three years in June 2017.
 Therefore, in June 2018, Japan made a request for bilateral consultations based on the WTO agreement, and those bilateral consultations were held in August 2018.
-As the Republic of Korea did not indicate its intentions to abolish the measures, in September 2018, Japan requested a panel be established based on the WTO Agreement, and the panel was established in October
+As the Republic of Korea did not indicate its intentions to abolish the measures, in September 2018, Japan requested a panel be established based on the WTO Agreement, and the panel was established in October 2018.

 The panel report issued in November 2020 stated that there is a defect in the finding that the removal of the AD tax on Japanese imports may result in recurrence of injury to the domestic industry in the Republic of Korea, as it did not properly take into account the fact that Japanese imports are considerably more expensive than domestic products and that there is a large volume of low-priced imports from China and other countries, and found a violation of Article 11.3 of the AD Agreement.
 In addition, the report states that the above finding by the Republic of Korea lacks reasonable grounds and has a defect also in terms of the failure to indicate the necessary parameters or to use the data submitted by the Japanese producers themselves when determining the production capacity of the Japanese producers as a precondition for the finding that the Japanese producers have excess capacity for export.
 Therefore, the report found a violation of Article 11.3 of the AD Agreement.
-The report also found other violations of the agreement with regard to the treatment of confidential information (Article 6.5 of the AD Agreement) and the treatment of secondary information (Article 6.8 of the AD Agreement), and in conclusion recommended that the Republic of Korea rectify this
+The report also found other violations of the agreement with regard to the treatment of confidential information (Article 6.5 of the AD Agreement) and the treatment of secondary information (Article 6.8 of the AD Agreement), and in conclusion recommended that the Republic of Korea rectify this measure.

 In January 2021, the Republic of Korea appealed to the WTO Appellate Body.
+In addition, the Republic of Korea Government initiated the fourth sunset review in January 2020 and decided to extend the taxation measure for three years in January 2021.